jiumao2/PhyWaveformPlugin/README.md

 ### Similarity View
 * The similarity between clusters.
 High similarity implys that the two clusters are similar and should be merged.
-* Click Menubar -> View -> Add CorrelationView
+* Click Menubar -> View -> Add SimilarityMatrixView
-* Click the menu bar to set the events, t_pre, t_post and bin width.
+* Click the menu bar to set the point size and types of similarity.
+Similarity of waveform / autocorrelogram / inter-spike interval is supported.
+* Click `Change dim` in the menu would change the dimension of the view.
+Dimension 2 would generate the scatter plot of the two types of similarity from all pairs of good and mua clusters.
 * `Ctrl + Click` to select the point and the corresponding clusters will be selected in `ClusterView`.

 #### How to use PSTH View for any recordings?